boku13/prml_course_project/README.md

 - Visit the following webpage to use the retriever: http://boku.pythonanywhere.com/
 - Or else,
-    -  set up the project using `git clone "project url"`
+    -  Set up the project locally using `git clone "project url"`
     -  run 'pip install -r requirements.txt'
     -  run 'python viewer.py'